 Instead, when there’s a need for extra traction, our maintenance contractors often rely on a carefully prepared mixture of gravel and crushed stone.
 The industry term for it is “winter abrasive.”
 The particles in this mix need to be heavy enough to stay on the road in a wind, large enough not to vanish under new snow or freezing rain, and yet small enough to keep the frustrating windshield chips and paint dings to a minimum.

 The right balance between too light and too heavy depends on the type of highway.
-On main provincial highways, no piece of winter abrasive is allowed to be over 12.5 mm in diameter.
-That’s about the size of a Cheerio.
+On main provincial highways, no piece of winter abrasive is allowed to be over 9.5 mm in diameter.
+That’s smaller than a Cheerio.
 Very little of the mix is allowed to be even that big, with most of the material falling between 2.36 mm and 4.35 mm in size.
-(Less-travelled paved highways use a larger mix with a maximum diameter of 16mm.)
+(Less-travelled paved highways use a larger mix with a maximum diameter of 12.5 mm.)

 How do our contractors make sure that they’re meeting these standards?
 Many filter their supply of gravel and stone by running it through a series of increasingly fine screens.
 Others use crushers that grind the material down to the proper size.